 staff members by logging into their auth.slu.edu account.

-Students have the option of meeting in-person or virtually.
+Students have the option of meeting in person or virtually.
 All virtual appointments will be conducted via Zoom.
-Students who select the virtual option will be sent a Zoom link to their SLU email.
+Students who select the virtual option will receive a Zoom link in their SLU email.

-Newly admitted and incoming students have the opportunity to meet with the Center for Accessibility and Disability Resources staff during SLU 101 summer orientation or at the beginning of the fall semester.
+Newly admitted and incoming students can meet with the Center for Accessibility and Disability Resources staff during SLU 101 summer orientation or at the beginning of the fall semester.

 If you have approved accommodations, you can view them in Banner: